 Malaysia Bourse Tipped To Remain Rangebound

-(RTTNews) - The Malaysia stock market bounced higher again on Tuesday, one day after ending the three-day winning streak in which it had gathered more than 10 points or 0.7 percent.
-The Kuala Lumpur Composite Index now rests just beneath the 1,630-point plateau although it figures to head south again on Wednesday.
+(RTTNews) - The Malaysia stock market on Monday wrote a finish to the three-day slide in which it had slumped more than 15 points or 1 percent.
+The Kuala Lumpur Composite Index now rests just beneath the 1,625-point plateau and it may inch slightly higher on Tuesday.

-The global forecast for the Asian markets is flat with a touch of downside ahead of earnings news and economic data later this week.
-The European and U.S. markets were slightly lower and the Asian bourses figure to follow that lead.
+The global forecast for the Asian markets is a holding pattern ahead of Wednesday's FOMC rate decision and announcement.
+The European and U.S. markets ended mixed and flat and the Asian bourses are likely to follow suit.

-The KLCI finished modestly higher on Tuesday following gains from the financial shares, weakness from the telecoms and a mixed performance from the plantation stocks.
+The KLCI finished modestly higher on Monday following gains from the financial shares, plantation stocks and telecoms.

-Among the actives, Axiata slumped 1.19 percent, while Celcomdigi increased 0.54 percent, CIMB Group and SD Guthrie both strengthened 1.12 percent, Genting gathered 0.21 percent, Genting Malaysia rose 0.39 percent, IHH Healthcare advanced 0.80 percent, IOI Corporation added 0.52 percent, Kuala Lumpur Kepong tumbled 2.43 percent, Maxis jumped 1.42 percent, Maybank gained 0.40 percent, MISC climbed 1.06 percent, MRDIY plummeted 3.37 percent, Petronas Chemicals rallied 2.17 percent, PPB Group dropped 0.94 percent, Press Metal skidded 1.10 percent, Public Bank collected 0.24 percent, QL Resources lost 0.45 percent, Sime Darby improved 0.76 percent, Sunway soared 3.88 percent, Telekom Malaysia sank 0.57 percent, YTL Corporation surged 4.60 percent, YTL Power spiked 2.95 percent and Tenaga Nasional, RHB Capital and Petronas Dagangan were unchanged.
+Among the actives, Axiata spiked 2.09 percent, while Celcomdigi climbed 1.35 percent, CIMB Group advanced 0.98 percent, Genting and YTL Power both added 0.64 percent, Genting Malaysia gathered 0.39 percent, IHH Healthcare moved on 0.16 percent, IOI Corporation increased 0.53 percent, Kuala Lumpur Kepong picked up 0.29 percent, Maxis expanded 0.28 percent, Maybank gained 0.59 percent, MISC and Hong Leong Financial both rose 0.58 percent, MRDIY accelerated 1.95 percent, Nestle Malaysia tumbled 2.93 percent, Petronas Chemicals slumped 1.34 percent, PPB Group strengthened 1.37 percent, Press Metal soared 2.29 percent, Public Bank collected 0.71 percent, QL Resources perked 0.30 percent, RHB Capital was up 0.18 percent, SD Guthrie jumped 1.57 percent, Sunway surged 2.59 percent, Telekom Malaysia rallied 1.88 percent, Tenaga Nasional improved 0.57 percent and YTL Corporation and Sime Darby were unchanged.

-The lead from Wall Street ends up soft as the major averages opened higher on Tuesday and spent almost the entire session in the green before a late slump dropped them barely into negative territory.
+The lead from Wall Street offers little clarity as the major averages opened mixed on Monday and hugged the line for most of the day, finally ending mixed and little changed.

-Traders may also have been reluctant to make significant moves ahead of the release of key earnings and economic news in the coming days.

-Later in the week, focus is likely to shift to a report on personal income and spending in June, which includes readings on inflation said to be preferred by the Federal Reserve.
+While the Fed is widely expected to leave interest rates unchanged, traders will be looking to the accompanying statement for additional clues about a possible rate cut in September.

+Investors are also waiting for corporate earnings this week from companies that include Microsoft (MSFT), Meta Platforms (META), Apple (AAPL) and Amazon (AMZN).

-Oil prices fell to near seven-week lows on Tuesday as investors brace for a likely drop in demand.
-West Texas Intermediate Crude oil futures for September ended down $1.44 or 1.83 percent at $76.96 a barrel, the lowest settlement since June 7.
+Crude oil prices fell to a seven-week low on Monday amid concerns about the outlook for demand from China, and ahead of Thursday's OPEC meeting.
+West Texas Intermediate Crude oil futures for September ended down $1.35 or 1.8 percent at $75.81 a barrel.

-Closer to home, Malaysia will release June figures for consumer prices later today; in May, inflation was up 0.3 percent on month and 2.0 percent on year.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!